adamwong246/testeranto/README.md

 ## What is testeranto?

-- Testeranto produces test results which can be fed to Aider.ai to automatically fix failing tests.
+- Testeranto produces test results that can be fed to Aider.ai to automatically fix failing tests.
 - Testeranto tests are specified in a strongly-typed gherkin-like syntax.
-Rather than testing your code directly, Testeranto requires you wrap your code with a semantic interface which is based on TS type signatures.
+Rather than testing your code directly, Testeranto requires you to wrap your code with a semantic interface that is based on TS type signatures.
-- Testeranto can run tests in the frontend or the backend, or both.
+- Testeranto can run tests in the frontend, the backend, or both.
 - Testeranto can be used to test anything that can be bundled with esbuild.
 - Testeranto connects "features" to "tests".
 This allows the AI to read feature documentation from external systems, like Jira.
-- Testeranto generates test results into static a website which can be deployed to github pages easily.
+- Testeranto generates test results as a static website that can be easily deployed to GitHub Pages.
-- Testeranto uses esbuild to bundle it's tests.
-The result is used to refine the list of files added to the context of the AI. **The consequence of this is that you can fit all relevant files, and ONLY the relevant files, into the LLMs context.**
+- Testeranto uses esbuild to bundle its tests.
+The result is used to refine the list of files added to the AI's context. **The consequence of this is that you can fit all relevant files, and only the relevant files, into the LLM's context.**

 ## Key Technologies